Glimrende artikkel fra Geir Jensen

 If you look up through rainscreen cladding you may see all the way up, past a number of cavity fire barriers.
 This see-through gap is the path of free-flowing air that keeps the cavity dry.
-In fire, the see-through gap becomes filled with expanded intumescent material — after a while that is, after the passing of fire.
-Novel products now always resist fire
+In the case of fire, the see-through gap becomes filled with expanded intumescent material — after a while that is, after the passing of fire.
+Novel products now always resist fire.

 Do ventilating cavity barriers work as intended?

 When tested with room fires that heat the air slowly and do not produce flames until 5 minutes after ignition, they work.
 When tested with sudden direct flaming, they certainly do not.
 During investigations and joint tests by the ABI and FPA following the Grenfell fire, it became apparent that something may be seriously wrong.
 Do they work in everyday slow fire exposures and will they fail in catastrophic fires?
 There are two fundamentally different types of fire-resistance-rated cavity barriers that are ventilating: the traditional design is termed ‘open’, which allows flames to pass before sealing, but more recent designs are termed ‘open state fire resistance rated’ and block flames immediately while still in the open state, before also sealing up.
 Sealing is typically complete between 50 seconds and 5 minutes, depending on exposure.